All Souls Church, Langham Place: History

-The building was completed in December 1823 at a final cost of £18,323 10s 5d. and was consecrated the following year by the Bishop of London.
+The building was completed in December 1823 at a final cost of £18,323 10s 5d.
+It was consecrated "with solemn grandeur" on 25 November 1824 by William Howley, Bishop of London, later Archbishop of Canterbury.

 Architecture

 The church is built of Bath stone.
 It consists of a prominent spired circular vestibule, attached to a much more reticent main church by the width of a single intercolumniation.
 The idiosyncratic spire is composed of seventeen concave sides encircled by a peripteros of Corinthian columns, making two separate sections.

 Nash's design was not met with universal praise.
 A reviewer for The Mirror of Literature, Amusement, and Instruction 2 August 1828, wrote:

 Crown appointment

 The Rector of All Souls Church is still appointed by the Crown Appointments Commission at 10 Downing Street.
 The links with the Crown date back to the time of George IV when the Crown acquired the land around the church.
 The Coat of Arms adorns the West Gallery.